testomatio/docs/docs/getting-started/import-tests-from-csvxls.md

 ![image](images/149758030-698bfebd-6045-4db9-976c-5c1f95ded5e0.png)

-For this moment this feature is implemented for TestRail.
+For this moment this feature is implemented for TestRail and QTest.
 But you can request it for other systems [here](https://testomat.nolt.io/).

 ## Create Custom XLS For Testomat.io